 Ask to see a sample of standard Braille paper vs traditional copy paper – Braillo will be happy to provide you with both so you can feel the comparison.

 Transcribers and proofreaders work extremely hard to ensure that the file they’re sending to the Braille printer comes out correctly.
-The only way to properly ensure Braille translation comes from using a professional translation software.
-Braillo gives a free copy of Duxbury, the most trusted Braille translation software, with every Braillo printer sold.
+The only way to properly ensure Braille translation, comes from using a professional translation software.
+Braillo includes a copy of Duxbury for free with every Braillo braille printer purchase, Duxbury is the most trusted Braille translation software.
 Braillo will also gladly provide a list of additional recommended software programs.

-Setting up the Braille printer to a computer:
+Setting up the Braille printer with a computer:

 There are numerous ways in which Braille printers can be connected to a computer: serial/parallel ports, usb, ethernet and WiFi.
 While the days of serial/parallel ports are gone, there are still adapters available that ensure that this method is still an option, albeit not as reliable.
 Braillo currently offers a USB connection, as well as Ethernet.
-USB is a direct connection between the Braille printer and local computer, which is a very reliable and practical way of embossing.
+USB is a direct connection between the Braille printer and local computer, which is a very reliable and practical way of embossing braille.
 Ethernet connections are another reliable method which allows the printer to easily be set up to a local area network and accessible by many computer stations.
 WiFi printing is the least recommended option in a Braille production environment, as it is susceptible to “dead spots” and breaks in communication.
-If you’re printing many of pages of Braille via a WiFi connection, it’s important to have somebody checking each page of Braille to ensure that there wasn’t a break in the WiFi connection during transmission, which results in a malformed sentence.
+How many times has your cell phone or in-home wi-fi dropped for a few seconds?
+If this happens while embossing braille it means the quality of that print run is in question.
+If you’re printing many of pages of braille via a WiFi connection, it’s critical to have somebody checking each page of Braille to ensure that there wasn’t a break in the WiFi connection during transmission, which results in a malformed sentence.

 Braille printer support:

-The investment in a Braillo printer (or any Braille printer) is a big one, so please rest assured that it is Braillo’s highest priority to ensure that your equipment is running properly and that you are satisfied with your investment.
+The investment in a Braillo braille printer (or any Braille printer) is a big one, so please rest assured that it is Braillo’s highest priority to ensure that your embosser is running properly and that you are satisfied with your investment.